robincarlo84/Public-Docs/terms.md

 b) Junkey reserves the right to require the buyer to provide proof of ID and a signed declaration before payment is allowed on larger transactions.
 Where Junkey requests such documents and they are not forthcoming, you agree that Junkey may cancel the trade, in which case, the sales agreement will be cancelled.

-d) If the seller's email address is determined to be ineligible to receive funds at the point the buyer attempts to make payment, Junkey will attempt to resolve but reserve the right to cancel the payment.
+c) If the seller's email address is determined to be ineligible to receive funds at the point the buyer attempts to make payment, Junkey will attempt to resolve but reserve the right to cancel the payment.
 If Junkey are unable to resolve the issue, the trade will be cancelled.

-e) Once payment has been made, a delivery deadline of 14 days is set, by which time the item must reach the buyer.
+d) Once payment has been made, a delivery deadline of 14 days is set, by which time the item must reach the buyer.

 ## 16. Shipping